 As mentioned earlier, we also performed extrapolation on an LCT bandlimited signal to compare our method with existing ones.
-We chose the same signal used by Shi et al. in [17].
-It is given by the function $f_7(t)$ (the sinc function used is a normalized sinc function) in the results.
-The extrapolation and error analysis for the real and imaginary parts of the signal are shown in Figures 13 and 14, respectively.
-The performance was measured using an error norm known as the normalized mean-square error (NMSE); following their [17] notation it is defined as:
+We chose the same signal used by Shi et al. in [16].
+It is given as signal 4 (the sinc function used is a normalized sinc function) in the results.
+The extrapolation of the real and imaginary parts of the signal is shown in Fig. 5.
+The performance was measured using an error norm known as the normalized mean-square error (NMSE); following their [16] notation it is defined as:

-where f_e is the extrapolated signal and f is the original signal.
-The NMSE of the extrapolated signal using our algorithm is 8.430×10^{-7} .
-The corresponding NMSE using the iterative algorithm proposed in [17] is 1.037×10^{-4} , and NMSE using the generalized PSWFs expansion method proposed in [18] is only 0.685.
-Thus our algorithm is shown performs superiorly even for LCT bandlimited signals despite the fact that it is not the primary objective of this paper.
+where $f_e$ is the extrapolated signal and f is the original signal.
+The NMSE of the extrapolated signal using our algorithm is 8.430 x 10-7.
+The corresponding NMSE using the iterative algorithm proposed in [16] is 1.037 x 10-4, and NMSE using the generalized PSWFs expansion method proposed in [17] is only 0.685.
+Thus our algorithm is shown performs superiorly even for LCT bandlimited signals, albeit it is not the fundamental goal of this paper.